 Diane Bell

-Diane Bell began her working life as a primary school teacher in the 1960s, returned to full time study in the 70s, and as a single mum, completed her BA Hons (Monash University 1975) and PhD (ANU 1981).
-She has held senior positions in higher education in Australia and the USA, acted as consultant to various NGOs, Indigenous organisations and governmental entities, and has been honoured as a writer, academic and social justice advocate.
+Diane began her working life as a primary school teacher in the 1960s.
+As a single mother, she returned to full-time study in the 1970s, completing a BA Hons at Monash University (1975) and a PhD at the Australian National University (1981).
+She has since held senior academic positions in Australia and the USA, consulted for NGOs, Indigenous organisations, and governments, and has been honoured for her work as a writer, academic, and advocate.

-After 17 years in the USA, Diane retired as Professor Emerita of Anthropology, The George Washington University, DC, USA and, on returning to Australia, settled on the banks of the Finniss River, South Australia, in Ngarrindjeri country.
-She prepared the Ngarrindjeri Consent Determination Native Title Report, ran for the House of Representatives seat of Mayo (South Australia) in the 2008 by-election, furthered her creative writing as Writer and Editor in Residence at Flinders University, taught at the University of Adelaide and, through membership of various environmental NGOs, argued for a return of water to the Murray-Darling River system.
+After 17 years in the United States, Diane retired from George Washington University and returned to Australia, settling on Ngarrindjeri country, along the Finniss River in South Australia.
+There, she prepared the Ngarrindjeri Consent Determination Native Title Report, ran for the federal seat of Mayo in the 2008 by-election, furthered her creative work as Writer and Editor in Residence at Flinders University, and taught at the University of Adelaide.
+Through her involvement in environmental organisations, she has been a vocal advocate for the return of water to the Murray–Darling River system.

 Renate Di RS.Taiwan1.JPG